hawkinsw/medava/README.md

 ## One More Thing ...

 Along with the code that you've written, for this assignment please create and submit a file named `questions.txt` (a plain text file) that contains several (the number is up to you) questions you had about Java as we worked through the material above.
 The list of questions is worth 1/2 of your grade for this assignment.
 Please make them thoughtful.
 I will grade them based on how well they reflect your engagement with the material above and the Java language overall.
 Feel free to include questions you have about OOP, in general, too.
 To be clear: I do not expect you to *know* the answer to the questions!
 In fact, quite the opposite!
-The more beffudled you are about something, the more likely that we will learn something together (because I can assure you that your questions will make me think!).
+The more befuddled you are about something, the more likely that we will learn something together (because I can assure you that your questions will make me think!).

 ## Submitting